metabase/static-embedding-reference-apps/README.md

 ## Embedding charts or dashboards

-There are three ways to embed Metabase charts or dashboards in web applications.
+There are different ways to embed Metabase charts or dashboards in web applications.

 ### Public embeds